Get a marriage licence

 Who can get it

 You can’t get married or have a civil union in NZ without a marriage licence.
-You need to arrange your licence at least 3 working days before you want to get married.
+You need to arrange it at least 3 working days before you want to get married.
+It costs $122.60 if using a celebrant and $173.70 if getting married at a registry office.

 Anyone can marry in New Zealand, as long as you’re not: